vickyorlo/DeepCartoonColorizer/README.md

 Running this command in every movie folder will place an extra folder called 'merged_<name_of_a_movie>' in which there will be side-by-side consecutive frames.

 ## How to make a movie from images
-In order to make a movie from images you have to fun the following command
+In order to make a movie from images you have to run the following command
 ```
 python movie_preparation.py <path_to_folder>
 ```
-Running this command can take longer amount of time for a large set of images (1000 images takes around 5 seconds 16GB RAM i7-4700k).
+Running this command will take greater amount of time for a large set of images (1000 images take around 5 seconds 16GB RAM i7-4700k).

 ## Authors